lux4rd0/unifi_protect_time_lapse/README.md

-Here's the updated markdown documentation with information about Unifi Protect's "Enhanced" vs "Standard" encoding modes:

 # Unifi Protect Time Lapse

 A Docker-based solution for creating time-lapse videos from Unifi Protect cameras.
 This application fetches images from your Unifi Protect cameras at regular intervals and compiles them into high-quality time-lapse videos.